How Many Websites Use WooCommerce? Usage Stats 2019

 While the number of websites using WooCommerce is interesting, I find it more interesting to look at the % of e-commerce websites that use WooCommerce.
 This is where WooCommerce really starts to stand out in the stats.

 I find it really interesting to compare WooCommerce usage stats with other e-commerce platforms.
-This makes the figures more real and helps us to understand WooCommerce’s true market share in 2018.
-I’m always surprised to see just how far ahead WooCommerce is compared to any other e-commerce platform.
+This makes the figures more real and helps us to understand WooCommerce’s true market share in 2018 and going into 2019.
+I’m always surprised to see just how far ahead WooCommerce is compared to other e-commerce platform.

 Where are the other WordPress e-commerce plugins?